 Cleaning your verdeGarden

-Cleaning helps prevent disease in plants and keeps pests away, which can smell when a plant is under duress.
-Every harvest cycle ensure to run fresh water only (no nutrients) to eliminate build up.
+Cleaning helps prevent disease in plants and keeps pests away.
+At the end of every harvest cycle (approximately 8-12 weeks) ensure to run a 1-2 week fresh water onlycycle (no nutrients) to eliminate build up.

 After each plant is harvested you will want to clean your net pot and grow medium.
 Here's how to do it:

 Used Coco Coir Pucks